grokify/ringcentral-docs-quickstart/docs/call_queue.md

 }
 ```

-## Read Queue Members List
+## Read Queue Agent List

-To get the members of a queue, call the department members endpoint.
+To get the agent members of a queue, call the department members endpoint.

 | Method | Endpoint | Description |
 |--------|----------|-------------|